How to Get a Drone Pilot License – Easy Guide

 2. Look for study materials that work for you

 Even if you’re not willing to spend a dime on paid Part 107 training courses, there are still dozens of study materials that you can access from various websites.
 Even the FAA has provided a free study guide, although we find it a bit too technical and hard to follow.
-If you’ve got cash that you’re willing to spend to increase your chances of passing the test, then you can choose among an array of excellent paid Part 107 training courses, such as the ones being offered by Drone Launch Academy and the Drone Pilot Ground School.
+If you’ve got cash that you’re willing to spend to increase your chances of passing the test, then you can choose among an array of excellent paid Part 107 training courses, such as the ones being offered by Pilot Institute.

 Whether you’re the type of person who thrives on reading long texts or on watching instructional videos, there is certainly a resource out there that will work for you.